nickcanz/awkward-squad/README.md

 ###21 Sept 2011

-Moderator: Ben
+Moderator: Ben Karel

 Notetaker: Nick Canzoneri

 ##Opening discussion up with questions about the paper

-Q: why use monads when you can use Haskell for pure functional stuff and interface for other stuff
+Q: Why use monads when you can use Haskell for pure functional stuff and interface for other stuff

-Sub-question: Difficulty of interfacing?
+Sub question: Difficulty of interfacing?

 A: Still not that hard to write imperative code and foreign function interface (FFI) is still monadic